iampavangandhi/TheNodeCourse/02 Basics of Web Dev and Nodejs/Topic2/README.md

 - Node.js is platform independent.
 - Node.js uses JavaScript on the server.

+### What Can Node.js Do?

+- Node.js can generate dynamic page content
+- Node.js can create, open, read, write, delete, and close files on the server
+- Node.js can collect form data
+- Node.js can add, delete, modify data in your database

 Node allows developers to write JavaScript code that runs directly in a computer process itself instead of running it in a browser.
 Node can, therefore, be used to write server-side applications with access to the operating system, file system, and everything else required to build fully-functional applications.

 ### Good Reads